marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 In the top right-hand corner, you find the main navigation bar which is always displayed in every submode.
 This allows you to switch from one submode to another and access your personal data.

-The currently active submode is marked by a darker shade around its symbol, here the submode overview.
-The left symbol takes you to the lecture mode.
-The right symbol takes you to the editing mode.
-The drop down menu provides access to your personal data and your course data as well as the terms of use, the documentation, some general info on classEx and the logout button.
+The currently active submode is marked by a darker shade around its symbol, here the submode **Overview**.
+The left symbol takes you to the **Lecture mode**.
+The right symbol takes you to the **Editing mode**.
+The **Drop down menu** provides access to your personal data and your course data as well as the terms of use, the documentation, some general info on classEx and the logout button.
 You can also log out all participants currently logged into your course.

 Submode menu
 ------------

 The submode menu is located in the top left corner.
 It is different in each submode.

-You can see the submode menu for _Overview_ in the picture above.
-You can create _new folders_ to organize your games and create _new games_ that you can then design in the editing submode.
-Also, the _repository_ provides access to previous results from your private games or from public games conducted by you or other classEx lecturers.
+You can see the submode menu for **Overview** in the picture above.
+Here, you can create **new folders** to organize your games and create **new games** that you can then design in the editing submode.
+Also, the **repository** provides access to previous results from your private games or from public games conducted by you or other classEx lecturers.

-The top bar of the _Lecture mode_ looks like this:
+The top bar of the **Lecture mode** looks like this:

 .. image:: _static/TBnew.PNG
     :alt:  300px